Learn more about PASS/START-PROF pipe stress analysis software

 Nozzle flexibility |

-FR - Linear flexibility along nozzle axis FC - Linear flexibility perpendicular to nozzle axis and perpendicular to the vessel axis FL - Linear flexibility perpendicular to nozzle axis and along the vessel axis MT - Angular torsion flexibility of nozzle (around nozzle axis) ML - Angular flexibility in plane of nozzle and vessel axes MC - Angular flexibility out-of-plane of nozzle and vessel axes |
+FR - Axial flexibility along nozzle axis FC - Transverse flexibility perpendicular to nozzle and vessel axes FL - Transverse flexibility perpendicular to nozzle axis, parallel to vessel axis MT - Torsional flexibility around nozzle axis ML - Angular flexibility in nozzle-vessel plane MC - Angular flexibility out of nozzle-vessel plane

 Allowable loads |